 There are three main marinas in Nassau, all of which are quite small.
 Palm Cay Marina is the largest but takes boats up to 70 feet.
 The smallest is Bay Street Marina and this takes mega yachts of up to 500 feet.
 Nassau Yacht Haven handles vessels of up to 200 feet.
 All are very well appointed with bars, restaurants and the facilities you'd expect for a primarily American clientele.

-When are the best times to hire a boat in Nassau?
+When are the best times to rent a boat in Nassau?

-Do you have to pay a deposit when hiring a Yacht in Nassau?
+Do you have to pay a deposit when renting a Yacht in Nassau?

 What happens if my Yacht breaks down?

 If you are at sea and in danger, call MAYDAY on VHF Ch16 or ring the coast guard on your phone if you have reception.
 If you have a mechanical fault and can make it to or are on a mooring you will be able to phone a help line number given by the boat charter company.

 What should I think of before I rent a Yacht or Boat in Nassau?